The idea for this story happened to me unexpectedly while on a train to my favourite lake.

 By the time we came to the north of our third continent, the final region, we were a new people, and some joked that we should rename our planet, because it was transformed beyond recognition.

 It is time to mention the universe alliance.
 We had been part of the alliance for some decades, but we had been too busy with creating ever more consumable goods and with that ever more waste, exploitation and destruction that we, the people, rarely took notice of the alliance.
-But when we considered the crazy woman’s idea, those politicians and scientists who had been active in the alliance, contacted it and asked for advice on how we could clean up our planet, on a practical level, like how do you deal with a planet’s population who are suddenly all in one region?
+But when we considered the crazy woman’s idea, those politicians and scientists who had been active in the alliance contacted it and asked for advice on how we could clean up our planet, on a practical level, like how do you deal with a planet’s population who are suddenly all in one region?

 The best idea came from a planet close to ours.
 ‘Build mobile cities, cities you can adjust to different terrains, and prepare your people to live simple for years to come.’

 And that’s what we did.
-We formed groups, built mobile tent towers, packed basic clothes and basic everyday items, made sure to have a medical tent, a sanitary tent and a tools tent, and once we got our assignment, we moved our simple town near the spot where we would work.
-To this day, we still have six mobile towns which we use whenever a region on our planet needs some major work to be done.
+We formed groups, built mobile tent towers, packed basic clothes and basic everyday items, made sure to have a medical tent, a sanitary tent and a tools tent, and once we got our assignments, we moved our simple town near the spot where we would work.

-This way, we didn’t have to leave anyone behind.
 It was not exactly an easy time for our children.
 But if you ask them today, most of them will tell you that they understood why they saw so little of their families.
 And many were eager to learn skills so that they could join the major works as soon as they had passed their basic exams at sixteen.
 This meant that a generation of people started their university courses up to twelve years later than previously common, but to quote my sibling’s child: ‘I got a chance to do the impossible.
 Afterwards I got a chance to learn more.
 I have no regrets.’

 There was, of course, the question of money, and another planet counselled that no one should earn money.
 ‘You have more important things to do,’ they said.
 ‘If you want a future, you’ll have to focus on restoring, restructuring and rethinking your planet.
-Making money will only get in the way and cause conflicts between the brave people who leave everything behind to restore the planet together.’
+Making money will only get in the way and cause conflicts between all the brave people who leave everything behind to restore the planet together.’

 Food was, of course, an issue.
 But once you get over the fact that your favourite brands are no longer available and had been too full of sugar, fat and ominous sounding ingredients anyway, things got a lot simpler.
 And not just that, many of us were surprised that the lack of these foods made us healthier, stronger and more energetic.
 Though, in the first years, our diet wasn’t half as varied as recommended by doctors.
-That kind of variety was something we could only establish after the recovery of our planet and with trade routes which were sustainable.
+That kind of variety was something we could only establish after the recovery of our planet and with trade routes which are sustainable.

 In order to make sure that everyone got a chance to contribute to our main task: the clean-up and the restoration of our planet, we rotated between working at main sites, on fields, in bakeries, on hunting trips or in kitchens, to name just a few.